-Guests’ quality expectations are rising, even among the less adventurous groups.
-They are asking more about the food they are eating and making more considered choices.
-It’s time to think about quality in all aspects of your business.
+The expectations of quality are rising, even among the less adventurous groups of guests.
+They are asking more about the food that they are eating and are, in turn, making more informed choices.
+As a result, it’s time to think about quality in all aspects of your business.

 Consumers associate natural ingredients with quality.
-47% of consumers agreed with the statement "my impression of a restaurant will improve if I know
+47% of consumers agreed with the statement "my impression of a restaurant will improve if I know they buy fresh ingredients".

 Economic American Express

-From fashion to food, consumers are looking for an "experience".
+From fashion to food, consumers are wholly looking for an "experience".
 This is as much about the quality of the food, as it is about the location, ambiance and service.

-consumer desire for a dining experience can be seen at the top end of the market, right through to the successful commercial operations where the consumer watches their meal cooked fresh in front of them.
+The consumer’s desire for a dining experience can be seen at the top end of the market, right through to the successful commercial operations where the consumer watches their meal cooked fresh in front of them.